-The proposed offset site supports a population of GSM, which has been confirmed by recording the species within the offset site during targeted surveys in the 2017/18 flight seasons (Biosis 2018).
+The proposed offset site supports a population of GSM, which has been confirmed by recording the species within the offset site during targeted surveys in the 2014/15, 2017/18 and 2018/19 flight seasons (Hamilton Environmental Services 2015, 2018, 2019) and from incidental observations by Biosis late in the 2017/18 flight season.

 The OMP includes a reasonable expectation that the control of environmental weeds to reduce their cover and prevent / restrict their production of seed, while concurrently encouraging the growth and seed production of the existing cover of indigenous grasses, will result in an increase in the abundance and cover of native grasses.
-As many of the native grasses present are GSM food plants, this management strategy is expected also to maintain the habitat condition for GSM.
+As most of the native grasses present are GSM food plants, this management strategy is expected to improve the habitat condition for GSM.
 However, there is a possibility that the recruitment of indigenous species will be slower than expected or prolonged drought conditions may inhibit recruitment.